Explore Bowie's Prince George's Stadium

 Notable Alumni: Manny Machado, Trey Mancini, Nick Markakis, John Means, Cedric Mullins, Jake Arrieta, Chris Davis

 100 years ago, Bowie, Md., was a small town with a population of less than 1,000 people.
 Today, it's the fifth-largest city in Maryland, boasting nearly 60,000 residents.
-The town's growth, aided in part by its proximity to Baltimore and Washington D.C., made it an attractive market for Minor League Baseball.
+The town's growth, aided in large part by its proximity to Baltimore and Washington D.C., made it an attractive market for Minor League Baseball.
 Enter the Bowie Baysox, whose name references the nearby Chesapeake Bay.

 Since their 1993 inception, the Baysox have served as the Double-A affiliate of the Baltimore Orioles.
 This connection was never more explicit than during their inaugural season, which the team spent at the Orioles' former home of Memorial Stadium.
 Prince George's Stadium opened its doors the following season, and there the Baysox remain.
 When players get promoted from Bowie directly to the Orioles, they don't have far to travel.
 Camden Yards is just 27 miles away.